Sane Spaces FAQ

 NAPO is the National Association of Professional Organizers.
 NAPO is comprised of more than 4,000 productivity consultants and professional organizers working with individuals and businesses across the world.
 I have been a member since 2008 when I originally launched Sane Spaces as an organizing company.
 As a member, I have signed, and uphold the NAPO Code of Ethics.
 The core of which is integrity, confidentiality and communication.
 I am also the President of my local NAPO Chapter in Northern NJ.
 As president, I oversee an executive board that manages a membership of more than 65 local professionals in the organizing and productivity industry.
 This association is membership-based but volunteer.
 I am also a past member of the Institute for Challenging Disorganization (ICD) which is focused on supporting chronically disorganized population and those who struggle with hoarding behaviors.
 Since I have moved away from organizing, I am no longer an active ICD member.

 Coaching is an investment in you and your business results.
 Results are realized over time, so the cost of coaching depends on the package you purchase and the length of time you are working with me.
 If you feel you are ready for one on one coaching, you can expect to invest several hundred to a few thousand dollars in a package.
-Coaching sessions typically average between $200 and $375.
+Coaching sessions typically average between $175 and $375.
+You are free to review my packages here prior to connecting.

 I do understand that budget can be a consideration.
 This is why I’ve developed content-driven group coaching packages that offer targeted support for different topics and needs.
-Generally group coaching is more affordable than one on one packages.
+Generally, group coaching is less of an investment than one on one packages.

 The best way to determine if coaching is for you, is to apply for a “Discovery Session”.
-This session will focus on ascertaining your goals, and during which I discuss the various packages and coaching options available for you at this time.
+This session will focus on getting to know each other, clarifying your coaching goals, and determining whether my packages and coaching options are right for you at this time.

 Yes I do, when it makes logistical sense to meet in person, I love to meet in person with my clients!
 It makes life so nice to work in person and one on one.
 For in person coaching, I’ve created a special coaching package that is a VIP 1/2 day.
 Meeting for a half-day makes the most of the time and during the 1/2 day session we can go seriously into planning, strategy and development.

 When you apply for a Discovery Session, you'll answer a series of questions.
-If you determine after that session that you would like to start Coaching with me, you'll receive a Welcome Packet with information to provide me prior to your first session.
-The information in the Welcome packet is designed to determine your baseline and the current barriers and gaps between where you are now and what you’d like to accomplish as a result of coaching together.
+If you determine after that session that you would like to start coaching with me, you'll select a package and payment option and then receive a Welcome Packet that you'll populate with information prior to your first session.
+The information in the Welcome packet is designed to determine your baseline coaching goals and the current barriers and gaps between where you are now and what you’d like to accomplish as a result of coaching together.

-At the close of each session, we will discuss your 'homework' and the goals you'd like to accomplish before our next session.
+Each session is directed by you.
+I ask you to complete a coaching prep form prior to each session to help us focus on your needs.
+We spend time during the session building awareness and discussing your work in between.
+At the close of each session, you'll summarize your insights and set weekly goals you'd like to accomplish before our next session.
 The homework is set by you.
 I am happy to help guide you and make suggestions, but as a co-creator in the relationship, you are the one who needs to set your tolerance for what is possible between sessions.
+This Coaching Road Map helps you visualize how a typical session takes place.

 Note: Although I am well aware of childcare needs, I do ask if you have children you arrange for appropriate childcare during our appointments.
 This is generally for your benefit.
 Having your undivided attention means that you will be totally present and see results faster.